 4.5.
 Financial Report.
 A financial report shall be prepared annually by the Association within ninety (90) days after the close of the fiscal year, and not later than twenty-one (21) days after the report is completed, but not later than one hundred twenty (120) days after the end of the fiscal year, either (a) a copy of the report shall be furnished to each Member, or (b) written notice shall be given to each Member that a copy of the report is available upon request at no charge to the Member.
 Any copy requested shall be furnished within ten (10) business days after receipt of the request.
 Such reports shall consist of either of (i) financial statements presented in conformity with generally accepted accounting principles, or (ii) a financial report of actual receipts and expenditures, cash basis, which report must show the amount of receipts and expenditures by classification, and the beginning and ending cash balances of the Association.
 The financial statements shall be prepared in accordance with Chapter 720, Florida Statutes.

 4.6.
 Estoppel Certificates.
-Within fifteen (15) days after the date on which a request for an estoppel certificate is received from an owner or holder of a mortgage on a Lot, the Association shall provide a certificate as set forth in Section 720.30851, Florida Statutes, as it may be amended from time to time, signed by an officer or authorized agent of the Association stating all assessments and other moneys owed to the Association with respect to the parcel, and the Association or agent may charge a fee for the preparation of the certificate in amount up to the highest amount allowed by law.
+Within ten (10) business days after the date on which a request for an estoppel certificate is received from an owner or holder of a mortgage on a Lot, the Association shall provide a certificate as set forth in Section 720.30851, Florida Statutes, as it may be amended from time to time, signed by an officer or authorized agent of the Association stating all assessments and other moneys owed to the Association with respect to the parcel, and the Association or agent may charge a fee for the preparation of the certificate in amount up to the highest amount allowed by law.

 4.7.
 Failure to Pay Assessments.
 The Association shall have all lien and foreclosure rights as set forth in the Declaration and Florida law, and delinquent assessments shall be subject to interest and late fees in amounts up to the highest amount permitted by law.
 The lien shall secure all delinquent assessments, interest, and late fees, as well as any attorney’s fees and costs incurred by the Association as a result of the delinquency.